 Fast forward 3 months and prayers have been answered.
 Things got worse before they got better – you got hacked on House Party and had to delete every other game from your PS4’s hard drive just to consistently lose on Warzone, but this week the Premier league finally returned.
 No one has to fill their weekends with Zoom quizzes anymore.

 92 games over the next 2 months, and it’s (mostly) all to play for.
 Liverpool just have to keep their nerve to break a 30-year drought, but elsewhere Manchester United will be hoping to recapture their pre-lockdown form and chase down Chelsea and Leicester for a Champions League spot.
-It’s tight at the bottom too, with just 3 points between Villa in 19th
+It’s tight at the bottom too, with just 3 points between Villa in 19th and Brighton in 15th.

 With VAR drama, and David Luiz single-handedly making all Arsenal fans yearn for family Zoom quizzes again, if the empty-stadium atmosphere wasn’t so weird it would be like football never went away.
 The duty of fans across the country is to keep up with the revised schedule.